AEFeinstein/Super-2024-Swadge-FW/docs/tutorial.md

 Right now, we need to set up a git branch.
 Since this codebase is worked on by a lot of people at once, everyone creates their own branch to keep their code separate from everyone else's while it's being worked on.
 You start on the `main` branch, which is where the core codebase is.
 All projects should be created off of the main files, since that's the core everyone should be using.

-Everyone can use each branch, so you can theoretically load up someone else's branch and start working in it, but that's inadvisable.
-You might not know what they're doing!
+Everyone can use each branch, so you can theoretically load up someone else's branch and start working in it, but that's inadvisable if you don't know what they're doing!
 Similarly, others can go into your branch and look at/modify your code.
 It's rude to do it without permission, but it can happen.
 When you `git pull` from github, you'll download all changes that have been uploaded.

 Your branch will contain all of your code until you eventually have it pulled into the main branch when it's done.
 This step is the final step, so we're not there yet.